Writing selections

 // Line-specific properties

-Property<minComboPt_t> m_minComboPt {this, 2000.0f * Gaudi::Units::MeV};
+Property<float> m_minComboPt {this, "minComboPt", 2000.0f * Gaudi::Units::MeV, "minComboPt description"};

-Property<minTrackPt_t> m_minTrackPt {this, 500.0f * Gaudi::Units::MeV};
+Property<float> m_minTrackPt {this, "minTrackPt", 500.0f * Gaudi::Units::MeV, "minTrackPt description"};

 };